-Policy Program Responsible Agency/Dept. Time Frame Accomplishments Continue/Modify/ Delete OBJECTIVE 1: Prov BJECTIVE 1: Provide housing opportunities for all segments of the community to meet current and future needs.
+Policy Program Responsible Agency/Dept. Time Frame Accomplishments Continue/Modify/ Delete OBJECTIVE 1: Prov ide housing opportunities for all segments of the community to meet current and f uture needs.
 POLICY 1.A: Ensure that there are sites available to accommodate the City's housing needs.
 PROGRAM 1.A.1: Plan for the construction of new housing according to ABAG's Regional Share.
 Continue to plan for and facilitate private construction of 310 dwelling units with the allocation shown in Table 1.A.
-To provide for the development of the City's 310 dwelling unit allocation the City will complete the following actions: • The City will rezone one site from General Commercial to High Density Residential (APN 0174-120-230, Table 32), which will be completed by June 30, 2010 (Program 1.B.1).
+To provide for the development of the City's 310 dwelling unit allocation the City will complete the following actions: The City will rezone one site from General Commercial to High Density Residential (APN 0174-120-230, Table 32), which will be completed by June 30, 2010 (Program 1.B.1).
 This site will allow for 20 units per acre by right and allow a minimum of 16 units on this site.
-The City will also amend its R-H zone to require a minimum density of 20 units per acre by right without discretionary review. • The City will also adopt a Transit-Oriented Development (TOD) Overlay District.
+The City will also amend its R-H zone to require a minimum density of 20 units per acre by right without discretionary review.
+The City will also adopt a Transit-Oriented Development (TOD) Overlay District.
 The district boundary is from Main Street to the east, Sacramento Street to the south, and Highway 12 to the north.
 When adopted, the residential components of mixed-use projects in the TOD Overlay District will have a maximum allowable density of 25 dwelling units per acre and will permit residential units on second and third floors above commercial spaces by right.
 The TOD Overlay District will contain specific parcels, including the vacant 0.99 acre parcel on Common Street (APN 32-081-11), which will be restricted to residential development at Community Development Department The rezoning of one site from General Commercial to High Density Residential (APN 0174-120-230) (Table 32) will be completed by June 30, 2010.
 The City will adopt the TOD District by June 2010 and consider lot consolidation as part of the TOD District to be adopted by June 2010.
-The City is in the process of a General Plan update to be completed in early 2015.
+The City is currently in the process of updating the General Plan.
+Due to the ongoing work on the General Plan update and staffing shortages over the planning period the City has not been able to complete the rezone of sites identified in this program.
+The City has analyzed the 4th cycle RHNA shortfall and has carried it over in the 2015-2023 Housing Element (refer to Program 1.A.1).
+The General Plan update will be adopted in early 2015.
 A Zoning Ordinance update and Downtown/Waterfront Specific Plan update will follow the update to the General Plan.
-The City will use this process to accommodate the RHNA.
+The City will use this process to accommodate the RHNA shortfall.
 Modify and continue.